albertesc/choost/packages/select/README.md

 #### Parameters

-- `select` : Indicates the class of `<select>` to use for the custom selector element _(Required parameter)_
+- `selectClass`: Indicates the class of `<select>` to use for the custom selector element.

-- `selectBox` : Indicates the css class that you will use to style the selector box.
-This element is created by the script _(Required parameter)_
+- `selectBoxClass`: Indicates the css class that you will use to style the selector box.
+This element is created by the script.
-- `selectOption` : Indicates the css class that you will use to style the selector option.
-This element is created by the script _(Required parameter)_
+- `selectOptionClass`: Indicates the css class that you will use to style the selector option.
+This element is created by the script.

 **Note:** This script creates a `<div>` in the DOM with the select options inside it so that you can style it however you want.